-- Date: Allow you to set a range of dates during which our DevSecOps agent was executed in your pipeline.
+- Date: The date which our DevSecOps agent was executed in your pipeline.

-- Status: Filter according to two possible statuses: Vulnerable and Secure.
+- Status: The agent handles the two states: Vulnerable and Secure.
 The Vulnerable status is given when the agent detects at least one open vulnerability.
 The Secure status is given when there is no open vulnerability affecting the transition to production.

 - Vulnerabilities: The total number of open vulnerabilities identified by the Agent during the execution.

-- Strictness: Lets you select between two applied agent modes: The Strict mode denotes that in that execution the agent was set to deny the deployment to production (break the build) when it detected at least one open vulnerability in the pipeline.
+- Strictness: The agent handles the two modes: The Strict mode denotes that in that execution the agent was set to deny the deployment to production (break the build) when it detected at least one open vulnerability in the pipeline.
 The tolerant mode denotes that in that execution the agent was set to only give warnings when it detected open vulnerabilities in the pipeline, allowing deployment to production.

-- Type: You have three options: SAST, DAST and ALL.
+- Type: You can find three options: SAST, DAST and ALL.
 These options correspond to what the agent recognized as the techniques with which vulnerabilities were detected, ALL being with both SAST and DAST.